Shawn Skelly

-Shawn Graham Skelly (born 1966) is a retired United States Navy officer, national security expert, and LGBT rights advocate who had served as Assistant Secretary of Defense for Readiness.
+Shawn Graham Skelly (born 1966) is an American retired Naval officer, national security expert, and LGBT rights advocate.
+She served as Assistant Secretary of Defense for Readiness and Force Management during the Biden administration.
 Skelly also served as acting Deputy Under Secretary of Defense for Personnel and Readiness.

 During the administration of President Barack Obama, she served as Director of the Executive Secretariat at the U.S. Department of Transportation, and from 2013 to 2016 as a special assistant to the Undersecretary of Defense for Acquisition, Technology and Logistics.
 In 2017, she was appointed by Obama to the National Commission on Military, National, and Public Service, making her one of the highest-profile, openly transgender presidential appointees in U.S. history.
 In 2017, Out Magazine named Skelly to its list of 100 most influential LGBT Americans.

 In November 2020, Skelly was appointed to President-elect Joe Biden's transition team for the Department of Defense.
 In July 2021, Skelly was confirmed as Assistant Secretary of Defense for Readiness by voice vote.